rcmdnk/ec2/docs/environment-setup.md

 Configure an AWS CLI profile and set it as `AWS_PROFILE`.
 Authentication goes through the normal credential chain; optionally set `AWS_AUTH_COMMAND` to a local refresh command when credentials expire.
-Credentials are never written into user-data.
+These local AWS credentials are not automatically written into user-data.
+However, `INSTANCE_COPY_ENTRIES` and `INSTANCE_USER_DATA_EXTRA_SCRIPT` can
+explicitly embed sensitive contents, so review generated user-data before launch.

 ### In AWS